apache/singa/examples/char-rnn/README.md

-# Train Char-RNN using SINGA
+# Train Char-RNN over plain text

 Recurrent neural networks (RNN) are widely used for modelling sequential data, e.g., natural language sentences.
 This example describes how to implement a RNN